wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-NextGEN Facebook Open Graph + (NGFB) provides the information that social websites need to improve **Google Search rank and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more** &mdash; along with providing many of the most popular social sharing buttons.
+NextGEN Facebook Open Graph + (NGFB) provides the information that social websites need to improve **Google Search rank, and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and and many more** &mdash; along with providing many of the most popular social sharing buttons.

 [youtube https://www.youtube.com/watch?v=wMeVh8eoKsQ]